Do I Need an Evaluation?

 Is it worth it?

 The bottom line is, children who demonstrate academic struggles early on, will continue to struggle throughout their academic career if they do not receive instruction that meets their specific learning style and needs.
+If you are curious if your child’s specific behaviors are indicative of a learning disability, click here.

 The “wait and see” approach is never a good option to take; any amount of additional academic support will never hurt a child but the lack of necessary additional support can absolutely have lifelong impacts.
 Whether you choose to have your child evaluated through the school or through a private evaluator is completely personal and may be dependent upon on your child’s needs and your family's situation.